Complementary and Alternative Therapies

 What is acupuncture?

-Acupuncture is a major part of traditional Chinese medicine that is often used to help relieve pain.3 During acupuncture, needles that are tiny and very thin are inserted into specific points on a patient’s body.
+Acupuncture is a major part of traditional Chinese medicine that is often used to help relieve pain.3 During acupuncture, tiny, thin needles are inserted into specific points on a patient’s body.
 Many people believe that acupuncture can help to:

 • Improve blood flow